FOR LAWYERS

 4. Over half of women and almost 1 in 3 men have experienced sexual violence involving physical contact during their lifetimes

-Additionally, 1 in 4 women and about 1 in 26 men have experienced completed or attempted rape.
+Additionally, according to the Centers for Disease Control and Prevention (CDC), 1 in 4 women and about 1 in 26 men have experienced completed or attempted rape.
 About 1 in 9 men were made to penetrate someone during his lifetime.
 And 1 in 3 women and about 1 in 9 men experienced sexual harassment in a public place.

-5. Minors are often victims of sexual violence
+5. Minors are common victims of sexual violence

 Almost half of female rape survivors were first raped before age 18.
 About 4 in 10 male rape survivors were first made to penetrate as a minor.